LinkedIn Guide

 Salesrobot understands your product/service and generates industry-specific, high-converting messages tailored to your target market by using automated tags making the message more relevant and effective.

 Salesrobot ensures your connections won't be annoyed by irrelevant, robotic follow-ups once they've replied.
-It automatically pauses when it receives a response, allowing you to take overkeeping it natural.
+It automatically pauses when it receives a response, allowing you to take over keeping it natural.

 In a nutshell, when you approach others on LinkedIn, be polite and professional